Weight control and Obesity in Dogs

 Once a dog becomes overweight, it is a big challenge to lose weight safely and then maintain the ideal weight.
 Attending one of our weight clinics will allow you to have your dog measured and weighed.
 Then you can discuss your dog’s diet and exercise regime with one of our trained nurses, setting realistic goals.
 Regular checks with the nurse will help you keep up momentum and examine new regimes if one doesn’t work.
 Remember, every gram lost is one less to lose!
 Rapid weight loss is to be avoided; a slow steady weight loss programme is encouraged.

 These clinics are free of charge for our registered clients.
 Just make an appointment.

 We have an excellent range of reduced calorie ‘light’ diets, lower calorie ‘prescription’ diets, which the nurses can advise you on.
-608 Pet Club members qualify for discounts on the life stage diets.
+Pet Health for Life plan members qualify for discounts on the life stage diets.

 When combined with extra exercise if your pet can do it, the weight loss should be steady and affective.
 Exercise provides a good interaction between owner and dog and there’s a whole host of toys we can provide to encourage a lazy dog to play!